Basic Sandwich

 "Basic Sandwich" is the thirteenth episode and the season finale of the fifth season of Community, and the 97th episode overall in the series.
 It originally aired on April 17, 2014 on NBC.
 The episode was written by Ryan Ridley, making this his series writing debut, and it was directed by Rob Schrab.
 The episode is the second half of a two-part season finale with "Basic Story", which aired the previous week.
 The episode briefly served as the series finale after Community was canceled on May 9, 2014, but on June 30, 2014, Yahoo! commissioned the series' sixth and final season to be streamed online on Yahoo!
 Screen.
 This is the last episode to be broadcast on NBC.

-This is also the last episode of the series to feature John Oliver as Professor Ian Duncan (who had a recurring role during seasons 1, 2 and 5) and Jonathan Banks as Buzz Hickey (who had a recurring role during season 5).
+This is also the last episode of the series to feature John Oliver as Ian Duncan (who had a recurring role during seasons 1, 2 and 5) and Jonathan Banks as Buzz Hickey (who had a recurring role during season 5).